 This experience was significant to me because as an African youth and student in my community I have always felt like I have limited opportunities and support which sometimes made me want to give up as I thought that even if I did my best I will still not get an opportunity to reach my goal.
 This has now changed because I now have the support I need to succeed and getting to hear from people (mentors) who look just like me and are succeeding in the field that I also want to pursue has given me lots of hope and confidence to do my part to the best of my ability.

 My time as a PLANS Co-op student has helped me to get answers to all the questions I had about post-secondary education, explore the programs, and get to know exactly what I want to pursue.
 I have also been able to explore the opportunities and hear from mentors and improve my research skills.
 I feel ready for post-secondary education.

-Promoting Leadership in heath for African Nova Scotians (PLANS) partnered with Dartmouth General Hospital Foundation to create this co-op placement opportunity as part of the Transforming Access to Care initiative, funded by the RBC Foundation.
+Promoting Leadership in health for African Nova Scotians (PLANS) partnered with Dartmouth General Hospital Foundation to create this co-op placement opportunity as part of the Transforming Access to Care initiative, funded by the RBC Foundation.
 The placement provided health career preparation and support to youth from African Nova Scotian/Canadian communities.
 The initiative gave participants the opportunity to explore various health professions, engage in hands-on activities, connect with mentors and learn about supports available to them to help them pursue their post-secondary education.